AnActualEmerald/papa/README.md

 papa remove fifty.server_utilities #uninstall a mod
 ```

+## Upgrading to v4.0.0
+v4 includes support for Northstar's new native thunderstore package loading, meaning that
+mods that live in the current `mods` directory won't be managed by `papa` anymore.
+I suggest
+running `papa export` before updating to v4, and then running `papa import` to reinstall your
+mods in the new `package` directory.
+The old mods will need to be removed manually,
+just be sure to not delete the `Northstar.` core mods (or at least run `papa ns init -f` to reinstall them afterwards)

 ## Installation
 I suggest that you initialize Northstar to set everything up automatically
 ```bash